ryutau/voluntary-collaboration/data/README.md

 # Data Descriptions
 We have the following two files in this directory:

-1. `exp_result.csv`: This file contains behavioral data from our main task (threshold public games).
+1. `main_exp_result.csv`: This file contains behavioral data from our main task (threshold public games) of the main experiment.
 Each row represents the result of a participant for a specific round.
-The columns in this file are detailed as:
+The columns in this file are detailed as follows:

    - **pid**: Represents the participant's identification code.
 Use this when merging with `participant_attributes.csv`.
    - **p_option**: Indicates whether group participation is mandatory ("A") or voluntary ("F") for the round.